hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 - Enter the default username and password.
 - When the next page showes, eset the password.
 - Before clicking continue make sure you select the first option bellow the reset panel, so you can edit your cluster.
+- Agree on terms and conditions, then click continue.
+- Then when the new window pop-up save the ip by clicking `save`.

+### Adding your raspberry pies to our virtual server